Jeanne d'Albret: French Wars of Religion

-The power struggle between Catholics and Huguenots for control of the French court and France as a whole, led to the outbreak of the French Wars of Religion in 1562.
-Jeanne and Antoine were at court, when the latter made the decision to support the Catholic faction, which was headed by the House of Guise; and in consequence, threatened to repudiate Jeanne when she refused to attend Mass.
+The power struggle between Catholics and Huguenots for control of the French court and France as a whole led to the outbreak of the French Wars of Religion in 1562.
+Jeanne and Antoine were at court when the latter made the decision to support the Catholic faction, which was headed by the House of Guise, and in consequence, threatened to repudiate Jeanne when she refused to attend Mass.
 Catherine de' Medici, in an attempt to steer a middle course between the two warring factions, also pleaded with Jeanne to obey her husband for the sake of peace but to no avail.
-Jeanne stood her ground and staunchly refused to abandon the Calvinist religion, and continued to have Protestant services conducted in her apartments.
+Jeanne stood her ground and staunchly refused to abandon the Calvinist religion; she continued to have Protestant services conducted in her apartments.

 When many of the other nobles also joined the Catholic camp, Catherine had no choice but to support the Catholic faction.
 Fearing the anger of both her husband and Catherine, Jeanne left Paris in March 1562 and made her way south to seek refuge in Béarn.

 When Jeanne had stopped for a brief sojourn at her husband's ancestral chateau in Vendôme on 14 May to break her lengthy homeward journey, she failed to prevent a 400-strong Huguenot force from invading the town.
 The troop marauded through the streets of Vendôme, robbed and sacked all the churches, abused the inhabitants, and pillaged the ducal chapel, which housed the tombs of Antoine's ancestors.
 In consequence, her husband adopted a belligerent stance with her.
-He issued orders to Blaise de Lasseran-Massencôme, seigneur de Montluc to have her arrested and returned to Paris where she would subsequently be sent to a Catholic convent.
-She resumed her journey after leaving Vendôme and managed to elude her captors, safely passing over the frontier into Béarn before she could be intercepted by the seigneur de Montluc and his troops.
+He issued orders to Blaise de Lasseran-Massencôme, Seigneur de Montluc, to have her arrested and returned to Paris, where she would subsequently be sent to a Catholic convent.
+She resumed her journey after leaving Vendôme and managed to elude her captors, safely passing over the frontier into Béarn before she could be intercepted by the Seigneur de Montluc and his troops.